Regularization can make diffusion models more efficient: Regularizing denoising score matching

-\citet{li2023towards,liang2024nonN} show that the reverse diffusion process produces a sample with error roughly at the order of $\varsigma$ if $\sum_{t=1}^T\E_{X_t\sim \Fd_t}\norm{\score(X_t,t)-\nabla_{X_t}\log \Fdd_t(X_t)}^2/T\le \varsigma$.
+\cite{li2023towards,liang2024nonN} show that the reverse diffusion process produces a sample with error roughly at the order of $\varsigma$ if $\sum_{t=1}^T\E_{X_t\sim \Fd_t}\norm{\score(X_t,t)-\nabla_{X_t}\log \Fdd_t(X_t)}^2/T\le \varsigma$.
 But whether such accurate estimators are available in practice remains unclear.
-For example, \citet[Theorem 3.5, Corollary 3.7]{zhang2024minimax} upper bounds the estimation error of the score (using $n$ training samples) at the order of $n^{-2\beta/(2\beta+\Dim)}$ assuming the true data distribution $\Fdd_0$ is 1.~$\sigma_0$-sub-Gaussian and 2.~in the Sobolev class of density functions with the order of smoothness $\beta \le 2$, see also \citet{wibisono2024optimal,dou2024optimal}.
+For example, \cite[Theorem 3.5, Corollary 3.7]{zhang2024minimax} upper bounds the estimation error of the score (using $n$ training samples) at the order of $n^{-2\beta/(2\beta+\Dim)}$ assuming the true data distribution $\Fdd_0$ is 1.~$\sigma_0$-sub-Gaussian and 2.~in the Sobolev class of density functions with the order of smoothness $\beta \le 2$, see also \cite{wibisono2024optimal,dou2024optimal}.
 This result highlights that the original score matching method suffers from the curse of dimensionality (note that $\beta \le 2\ll \Dim$).
-Thus, regularization might not only accelerate the reverse process but also help in the estimation of the scores directly---compare to~\citet{lederer2023extremes}.
+Thus, regularization not only accelerate the reverse process but also help in the estimation of the scores directly---compare to~\cite{lederer2023extremes}. \cite{block2020generative} and~\cite{gupta2024improved} studied the sample complexity of score matching, providing bounds that scale as $O(d^{5/2}(B'^2p)^L\sqrt{L}/\tau^2)$ and $O(d^{2}(Lp)\log B'/\tau^3)$, respectively.
+Here, $d$ denotes the data dimensionality, $p$ the total number of network parameters (each bounded by $B'$), and $L$ the number of hidden layers of the network.
+In contrast, our result in Corollary~\ref{cor:maindS} (see also Remark~\ref{rem:SC}) shows a sample complexity scaling as $O(\max\{(sB)^4,(\scale^*)^4\}\log (pn)/\tau^2)$.
+This demonstrates a substantial improvement for our regularized estimator: the bounds now depend on the effective sparsity $s \ll d$ and grow only logarithmically with the total number of network parameters, rather than polynomially.
+More precisely, the bound can even decrease exponentially with the number of hidden layers of the network, which we omit here for simplicity; see~\cite{taheri2021}.
+In fact, regularization can reduce the effective complexity of the network space under consideration, thereby improving the sample complexity of score estimation.
+This is consistent with the results of~\cite{zhu2023sample}, who establish convergence rates of order $O(d\log \mathcal{N}(\cdot,\mathcal{F})/\tau^2)$, where $\mathcal{N}(\cdot,\mathcal{F})$ quantifies the complexity of the network function class.